cometbft/cometbft/spec/abci/abci++_app_requirements.md

  *h<sub>e</sub>* is  *h<sub>u</sub>* + 1.
-Once a node reaches the configured height, for all heights *h ≥ h<sub>e</sub>*, the consensus algorithm will reject any votes that do not have vote extension data as invalid.
+Once a node reaches the configured height, for all heights *h ≥ h<sub>e</sub>*, the consensus algorithm will reject as invalid any precommit messages that do not have signed vote extension data.
+If the application requires it, a 0-length vote extension is allowed, but it MUST be signed and present in the precommit message.
-Likewise, for all heights *h < h<sub>e</sub>*, any votes that *do* have vote extensions will be considered an error condition.
+Likewise, for all heights *h < h<sub>e</sub>*, any precommit messages that *do* have vote extensions will also be rejected as malformed.
 Height *h<sub>e</sub>* is somewhat special, as calls to `PrepareProposal` MUST NOT have vote extension data, but all precommit votes in that height MUST carry a vote extension, even if the extension is `nil`.